2004 Minnesota Lynx season

-The 2004 WNBA season was the sixth for the Minnesota Lynx.
+The 2004 Minnesota Lynx season was the 6th season for the Minnesota Lynx of the Women's National Basketball Association, and the second season under head coach Suzie McConnell Serio.

+The season tipped-off on Thursday, May 20, 2004, in Seattle against the Seattle Storm.
 The Lynx qualified for their second consecutive playoff berth, but lost in the opening round to eventual champion Seattle Storm.

 Offseason

 Dispersal Draft

 Based on the Lynx's 2003 record, they would pick 7th in the Cleveland Rockers dispersal draft.
 The Lynx picked Helen Darling.